KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 - Love hash tables

-If you want a quick and dirty object or set of objects to work with, you'll love hash tables.
-They're easy to initialize, and look a lot like dynamic objects in C# or regular objects in JavaScript:
+If you want a concise but powerful dictionary-like object to work with, you'll love hash tables.
+They're easy to initialize and act a lot like dynamic objects in C# or regular objects in JavaScript:

 `$myHashTable = @{ Name = "Kurt Kroeker"; Age = 31; Occupation = "Software Guy" }`